- Find out how to quickly back up Windows to a network drive which you can use later to recover the entire system of just important files.

 - Let me choose – is what I would use, so that I could specify also other important folders to back up.

 10. You will need to confirm again the backup location.
 The previous selection is pre-selected.
 Click Next to continue.

 11. If you pick option number two you’ll see these options:

 - Data files – future user folders you create plus a list of all current system users.
 You can choose entire users or pick specific folders.

 - Computer – list of all system drives.
 You can pick entire drivers or pick specific folders to back up.

-- Include a system image – this I highly recommend you check, so that your system can be recovered if it won’t boot.
+- Include a system image – I highly recommend you check this so that your system can be recovered if it won’t boot.
 Backup and Restore will only save the last version of the system image, even if you create it manually, so you won’t be able to recover to an older state, just the most recent one (learn how to do so here).